intel/nauta/docs/user-guide/actions/template_packs.md

 ![Image](images/template_pack.png)

 Individual elements within a pack are referred to as templates because they contain a number of placeholders that are substituted with appropriate values by Nauta software during experiment submission.
-Some placeholders are required while others are optional.
-These placeholders define items such as experiment name, user namespace, the address of the local Nauta Docker registry, and other variables that may change between different experiment runs..
+Some placeholders are required, while others are optional.
+These placeholders define items such as experiment name, user namespace, the address of the local Nauta Docker registry, and other variables that may change between different experiment runs.

 The core Kubernetes definitions within each pack are grouped into the [Helm Packages](https://helm.sh/) referred to as _Charts_.
 Helm is the de-facto standard for Kubernetes application packaging, and reusing this package format allows leveraging of the large resource of community-developed Helm charts when creating new Nauta template packs.